tomtvr/webex-python-bot-project/README.md

 ```

 When the line above is executed, you will be dropped into the interactive debugger.
 For an introduction to the various debugger commands you can use, have a look at the link provided in the resources section.

+### Debugging in VSCode
+VSCode has a package for running and debugging python executables.
+Make sure to install the VSCode python extension: https://marketplace.visualstudio.com/items?itemName=ms-python.python

+To run the task files in VSCode click on the "Run and Debug" section and hit the play button.
+Breakpoints can be added to the necessary lines and you can interatively step through the debugger.

+More information can be found here: https://code.visualstudio.com/docs/python/debugging

 # Task 4 - Create a new bot of your own
 Now it's time to take everything you have learnt from the previous few tasks and create a bot of your own. 🥳